kimchi-project/kimchi/docs/API.md

     * screenshot: A link to a recent capture of the screen in PNG format
     * icon: A link to an icon that represents the VM
     * graphics: A dict to show detail of VM graphics.
-        * type: The type of graphics, It can be VNC or None.
+        * type: The type of graphics.
+It can be VNC or spice or None.
             * vnc: Graphical display using the Virtual Network Computing protocol
+            * spice: Graphical display using the Simple Protocol for Independent Computing Environments
             * null: Graphics is disabled or type not supported
+        * listen: The network which the vnc/spice server listens on.
-        * port: The port number of graphics.
-It will remain None until a connect call is issued.
+        * port: The real port number of the graphics, vnc or spice.
+Users can use this port to connect to the vm with general vnc/spice clients.
-                The port number exposed will support the websockets protocol and may support graphics type over plain TCP as well.
 * **DELETE**: Remove the Virtual Machine
 * **PUT**: update the parameters of existed VM
     * name: New name for this VM (only applied for shutoff VM)